 - Railroad ribbon: As the name suggests, this yarn has tiny “tracks” of fiber strung between two parallel strands of thread.

-Ideal For: Great for adding interest and texture to your knitted projects
+Ideal For adding interest to your knitted projects.

 Self Striping Yarn